 When chicks begin to pip—peck through their shell, do NOT try to help!
 Don’t worry if it takes the chick several hours to come out of their shell.
 Chicks should be removed from the incubator when they have dried and their down becomes fluffed.
 This drying normally takes about 12 hours.
 Leave the incubator on for a few days after the initial hatches to allow time for laggards.

-Once dry, move the chick to a brooder, where it will spend the first weeks of its life.
+Once dry, move the chicks to a poultry brooder, where they will spend the first few weeks of life.